imagineLife/ts/1-simple-compiling/about.md

 could use something like `--outDir` in a ts cli: `tsc --outDir dist`.
 Storing these details in a config file, though, can be a clearer way to translate compiling intentions in the code.

 ## Output
+### Setting the output "target"
+The ts config has a `target` field that declares what the output will be.
+Here, a few js versions:

 with compiler config set to ES3, output is...
 ```js
 "use strict";